salamy999s/BIT-_path_planner/README.md

-README: Path Planning with BIT* in 2D and 2.5D Overview
+Overview
 This Python script implements a path planning algorithm using the BIT* (Batch Informed Trees Star) planner from the OMPL (Open Motion Planning Library).
 The script allows for planning in both 2D